proteinreport/proteinreport.org/content/events/first-international-advanced-macro-algae-summit/index.md

 weight: 5000
 uuid: 8367
 ---
-<p>Macro-algae is  the source of all plants, one of the healthiest and most nutritional foods on earth, they act as the primal source of food for all life on earth.
-Growing them on-land enables us to produce a premium product, clean, rich in protein, minerals, nutritional fibers, vitamins and antioxidants.</p>
+Macro-algae is  the source of all plants, one of the healthiest and most nutritional foods on earth, they act as the primal source of food for all life on earth.
+Growing them on-land enables us to produce a premium product, clean, rich in protein, minerals, nutritional fibers, vitamins and antioxidants.

-<p>Seakura is proud to invite you to the first conference with the best opinion leaders who will reveal the latest updates and innovations in this field. </p>
+Seakura is proud to invite you to the first conference with the best opinion leaders who will reveal the latest updates and innovations in this field.

-<p>Join us to learn more about the fascinating world of macro-algae, and the ways they can be used in the food, cosmetics, nutraceuticals and biotechnology fields.</p>
+Join us to learn more about the fascinating world of macro-algae, and the ways they can be used in the food, cosmetics, nutraceuticals and biotechnology fields.